rndmorris/Salis-Arcana/docs/enhancements.md

 ## Config Option: `visAmuletRechargeSpeed`

-The rate, in ticks, at which the vis amulet will recharge.
+The rate, in ticks, at which the vis amulet will recharge itself.

 ## Config Option: `visAmuletTransferRate`